The Brotherhood of Poland, New Hampshire

 The Brotherhood of Poland, New Hampshire is an American drama television series created by David E. Kelley that aired on CBS from September 24 to October 22, 2003.
 The show offers the typical quirkiness and eccentric humor that have become synonymous with David E. Kelley's shows.
 The Brotherhood of Poland, New Hampshire has been described as "Northern Exposure with middle-aged angst and populated with the sort of oddball supporting characters so typical of the Kelley oeuvre."
 The show was canceled after five episodes due to low ratings.

 Plot

-The show focuses on the families of three brothers in fictional Poland, New Hampshire, one the police chief, one the mayor, and one out of work.
+The show focuses on the families of three brothers in the fictional town of Poland, New Hampshire, one is a police chief, the other is a mayor, and the last one is out of work.
 Local heroes in their youth, they are now tackling grown-up problems such as the economy, their children's educations, and their families.
 As in most families, the brothers know they'll always have each other to help weather the storms of their changing lives.
 The show has been compared to Picket Fences, another show by creator David E. Kelley.